GeorgeGoodluck/Video-chat-website/README.md

 # Video-chat-website

 Displays multiple people in the video chat app.
-Showsoption to join stream on entering the website.
+Shows option to join stream on entering the website.
 Shows Mic on and off option.
 Shows Video on and off option.
 Shows the leave stream option.